andreasknoben/cognitive-workload/README.md

 # Cognitive Workload with Conceptual Models
 This repository contains the code for the research project "Cognitive Workload Associated with Different Conceptual Modelling Approaches".
-It contains the survey evaluation code (Python) and the code to calculate the EEG engagement index (MATLAB and Python).
+It contains the survey evaluation code (Python) and the code to calculate the EEG engagement index (MATLAB and R).
 Please refer to the appropriate sections for more information about these.

 ## EEG Processing
 The `eeg-processing` folder contains the code necessary to process the EEG data.
 This section reviews the functions of each file.